quattroerik/EMU/README.md

   <img src="docs/images/EMU_integrated_gate_unit.png" width="49%">
 </p>

-#### Integrated Gate Stepper
+#### Integrated Filament Driving Stepper
-Each lane has its own gate stepper inside the dry box, resulting in a compact, **fully self-contained mechanical design**.
+Each lane has its own driving stepper inside the dry box, resulting in a compact, **fully self-contained mechanical design**.
 In case of mechanical issue, you can swap out filamentalist assemblies with 3 screws, unplugging 2 JST plugs and unplugging the bowden tube.

 In addition, you can **swap out complete dry boxes** by unplugging two JST plugs and the bowden tube.
 This is helpful if you want to maintain a particularly moisture sensitive filament undisturbed when swapping it out from the EMU.